fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

     return n12
 ```

-As I mentioned above, a tree is functionally equivalent to a Python
+As I mentioned above, a tree is functionally equivalent to a
-function.
-So, it should not be surprising that the string
+function and, unsurprisingly, its string representation is
-representation of each tree is indeed a Python function, named
-`tN` where `N` is the ID of the root node.
+indeed a Python function, named `tN` where `N` is the ID of the root node.

 The equivalent graph representation of the overlayed trees is the following: